missinglinkai/tutorials/scikit-learn/tutorial/README.md

 Now, let's see how, by adding a few lines of code and a few commands, we're able to follow the experiment in MissingLink's web dashboard.

-## Install and initialize the MissingLink CLI
+## Install and authenticate the MissingLink CLI

 MissingLink provides a command line interface (CLI) that allows you to control everything from the terminal.